MPI-Dortmund/napari-boxmanager/README.md

 ## License

-Distributed under the terms of the [Mozilla Public License 2.0] license, "boxmanager" is free and open source software
+Distributed under the terms of the [Mozilla Public License 2.0] license, "napari-boxmanager" is free and open source software

 ## Issues